 Cons

 • …up to a certain point.
-To make real use of the site as a discussion platform, either you or your language partner will need to have a subscription.
-Regrettable for a free language exchange site — but otherwise, you can easily exchange on Skype, by email, or by telephone.
+To use the site as a discussion platform, you or your language partner will need to have a subscription.
+You can get around this by swapping contact information for Skype, email, or telephone.

-• The user interface and graphics of MyLanguageExchange are, as you’ve surely noticed, quite dated.
+• The user interface and graphics are quite dated.
 But really, what’s more important: an interface that’s easy on the eyes, or rich and interesting language exchanges?

 LanguaTalk